-Much like building a corporate brand, building a personal brand takes a significant time investment, content production, and consistent core messaging.
+Like building a corporate brand, building a personal brand takes a significant time investment, content production, and consistent core messaging.

 One surefire way to quickly grow your LinkedIn presence is to start producing video content.

-Video content works well on any social platform, and LinkedIn in particular is hungry for it.
+Video content works well on any social platform, and LinkedIn, in particular, is hungry for it.

 According to LinkedIn, videos in your LinkedIn posts can get 5X more engagement on your content, while live videos can attract 24X more engagement.